scunning1987/channelPlayoutManagementUI/README-workshop.md

 }
 ```

 **IMPORTANT: The role specified in this inline policy, 'AssumeRoleLambda', will need to be created in each of the trainee accounts.
-See the section 'Setup Instructions for the Trainees's Account' for more details**
+See the section 'Setup Instructions for the Trainees's Account' at the end of this document for more details**

 #### MediaLive Role